 The application and feedback process is managed by the Outset team.
 If you have any further questions, please address them to firstname.lastname@example.org. and we will get back in touch.

-Who were the Grantees of the 2019 Outset Partners Grants Programme?
+Who were the Grantees of the 2019 and 2020 Outset Partners Grants Programme?